concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-ux-guidelines-enterprise.markdown

 In this guide, we will help you implement the connection process between an a company's SAP Concur instance to your system.
 You will find best practices for user-centered design, examples of dos-and-don’ts, and suggested steps to guide the administrator through the connection process.

 It is not our intention to tell you what colors and fonts to use.
-Maintaining your brand integrity is important, and these guielines do not interfere with that.
+Maintaining your brand integrity is important, and these guidelines do not interfere with that.
 Rather, our goal is for SAP Concur administrator to have a pleasant and consistent experience across all of our partner applications.
 Observing these guidelines will help ensure that our shared users have positive experiences with both of our companies as a result of our partnership.

 * [A word on accessibility](#word-on-accessibility)
 * [Account linking example](#design-guidelines-account-linking-example)